 For those wanting to do some sightseeing on their own, driving from Edinburgh to Loch Ness may well be a good option.
 While the journey time without stops is around three hours each way and makes for a long day's driving, the remarkable scenery you'll see along the way can make the effort worth it.

 You'll spend much of your journey traveling on the M90 and A9 to Inverness.
 Along the way, you'll enjoy sights such as the Firth of Forth, the attractive city of Perth, and Cairngorms National Park and Aviemore, to name just a few.

 If you haven't already taken a break, do so in beautiful Inverness.
-Here, you can explore the attractions and enjoy a stroll around the grounds of Inverness Castle, the city's attractive high street, and its charming 19th-century indoor shopping arcade.
+Here, you can explore the attractions of the Highlands and enjoy a stroll around the grounds of Inverness Castle, the city's attractive high street, and its charming 19th-century indoor shopping arcade.

 From Inverness, the last leg of the journey along the A82 to Drumnadrochit overlooking Loch Ness is just 25 minutes, so you'll still have a few hours to explore the area before heading back to Edinburgh.